benbalter/benbalter.github.com/resume.md

 {: .date}

 * Lead the efforts of the world’s largest software development network to encourage adoption of open source, open data, and open government philosophies across all levels of government.
-* Named one of the [top 25 most influential people in government and technology](http://fedscoop.com/top-federal-it-and-tech-folks-under-40/) and FedScoop's Fed50 [Disruptor of the Year](http://fedscoop.com/fedscoop-50-celebrating-2014s-leaders-federal/).
+* Named one of the [top 25 most influential people in government and technology](http://fedscoop.com/top-federal-it-and-tech-folks-under-40/), FedScoop's Fed50 [Disruptor of the Year](http://fedscoop.com/fedscoop-50-celebrating-2014s-leaders-federal/), and winner of the Open Source People's Choice Award.
+* An 8x increase in the number of government users on GitHub, a 9x increase in the number of government organizations on GitHub, and a 10x increase in the amount of revenue derived from government customers

 #### Executive Office of the President